 The type of analysis to be conducted will depend on the specific issue being assessed.
-In general, the analysis is expected to include pre-and post-contingency simulations of system normal conditions and credible contingency events or protected events followed by assessment ofto assess the ability to maintain system security or to restore the network to a secure operating state within 30 minutes.
+In general, the analysis is expected to include simulations of system normal conditions and credible contingency events or protected events to assess the ability to maintain system security or to restore the network to a secure operating state within 30 minutes.
 This may include thermal and voltage limit studies, dynamic stability studies, voltage reactive margin studies, and more if required.